port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/assignment-gitlab-pipelines.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Azure Pipelines
+# Gitlab Pipelines

-Using Azure Pipelines, you can easily create/update and query entities in Port.
+Using Gitlab Pipelines, you can easily create/update and query entities in Port.

 <br></br>
 <br></br>